dvon/burg/README.md

 Rather than attempting
-to develop better OCR software, with the goal of automatically recognizing letters within the handwritten text, we will use existing image processing / computer vision techniques designed to group together similar images.
+to develop better OCR software, with the goal of automatically recognizing letters within the handwritten text, we intend to use existing image processing / computer vision techniques designed to group together similar images.
 Our software would not recognize, for example, that the images in one group represented the